rub3n2000/parcelreactprojectbuilder/README.md

 **Please be patient as generating the actual project might take a little while, and the feedback isn't great.
 Wait for it to display done, no progress bar unfortunately.**

+**All dotnet projects have a line in startup.cs that is commented out enforcing httpsredirect.
+Should be uncommented before being published to a online host of any kind.**

 It will ask you which type of project you want to generate.

 #### Currently there are seven types included: